 This page summarizes the accessibility issues demonstrated on the Accessible University (AU) home page (Inaccessible Version).
 With each issue, a solution is proposed.
 To see these accessibility solutions implemented, view the AU Home Page Accessible Version.

 Inaccessible dropdown menu.
-The navigation menu on this page is dynamic: Sub-menus appear when users hover over the menus with a mouse.
+The navigation menu on this page includes sub-menus that appear when users hover over the menus with a mouse.
 However, these same menus do not appear for non-mousers.
 If a user navigates to the menu by pressing tab, the sub-menus do not appear; nor do the main menu items send the user to a new page.
 They simply don't work.
-If they did work, screen reader users would depend on supplemental markup that informs them that an item has a submenu, and whether that submenu is expanded or collapsed.
+If they did work, screen reader users would depend on supplemental markup added to the HTML that informs them that an item has a submenu, and whether that submenu is expanded or collapsed.
 This supplemental markup can be provided using Accessible Rich Internet Applications (ARIA).
-ARIA is a W3C specification published in 2014 that is designed to communicate roles, states, and properties of user interface elements to assistive technologies.
+ARIA is a W3C specification first published in 2014 that is designed to communicate roles, states, and properties of user interface elements to assistive technologies.
 ARIA is essential for accessibility of today's modern web interfaces.
-The W3C has created a companion guide WAI-ARIA 1.0 Authoring Practices, which includes a set of recommended design patterns for common widgets.
-This includes a menu design pattern, which was followed closely in creating the menu for the accessible version of the AU home page.
-For more details about accessible dropdown menus, see Terrill Thompson's blog post Accessible Dropdown Menus Revisited.
-Terrill is technology accessibility specialist with AccessComputing, and created the Accessible University website.
+The W3C has created a companion guide WAI-ARIA Authoring Practices, which includes a set of recommended design patterns for common widgets, including a menu design pattern.
+These standard design patterns include detailed recommendations for how users should be able to interact with the widget using the keyboard, as well as recommendations for which ARIA attributes should be used in order to make the widget accessible using assistive technologies.
+All dropdown menus should be coded in accordance with these recommendations so users can count on dropdown menus everywhere having a consistent interface.
+The dropdown menus in the accessible version of the AU home page closely matches the W3C recommendation.

 Insufficient visual cues.
 This page includes visual cues that show mouse users when they're pointing to clickable items on the page such as links.
 However, this same functionality is not provided for keyboard users, and they would arguably benefit from it even more than mouse users.
 Without a clear visual indication of one's current location on the page, keyboard users can have a very difficult time getting their bearings as they tab through links and controls.
 Visual cues for mouse users are typically provided in CSS using the selector :hover.
 The same visual cues can be replicated for keyboard users by using the selector :focus.
 Here's an example in CSS: